McLean Hospital 115 Mill Street Belmont, MA 02478

-McLean researchers have conducted landmark research studies on borderline personality disorder (the work of John Gunderson, MD, and Mary Zanarini, EdD), women and addiction (my own research), and newer investigations into dissociative identity disorder and post-traumatic stress disorder (Milissa Kaufman, MD, PhD).
+McLean researchers have conducted landmark research studies on borderline personality disorder (the work of John G. Gunderson, MD, and Mary Zanarini, EdD), women and addiction (my own research), and newer investigations into dissociative identity disorder and post-traumatic stress disorder (Milissa Kaufman, MD, PhD).

 Horizons: What role has philanthropy played in the formation of the Center?

 Dr. Greenfield: Our programs focusing on women and girls have a long history of philanthropic support.
 But we could not have launched the Women’s Mental Health Initiative or created this Center of Excellence without the tremendous generosity of an anonymous family over many years.
 Philanthropy also has enabled us to recruit an exciting young researcher, Kristin Javaras, DPhil, PhD, who will be joining us in March 2015.
 Dr. Javaras’s research will focus on binge eating and obesity, as well as borderline personality disorder, conditions that disproportionately affect women.